Soils & Land Restoration

 From that information, phased maps of soil handling are produced covering: stripping, movement, storage, placement and amelioration.
 Minimising movement distance is economically important.
 Matching of soils is key for selecting e.g. a) well drained loam with low stone content for amenity grassland, b) a deep and loose placed clay loam for broadleaf woodland or c) a lime rich low nutrient medium for calcareous wild flower grassland.

-Cost Engineered Landscape & Habitat Design
+Cost Engineered Design and Budgeting of Landscape and Habitat

 Our ability to understand the link between design and implementation cost allows us to offer restoration designs which prioritise the best use of land.
 We provide designs which offer suitable habitat and land use, being uniquely mindful to avoid areas far in excess of that needed to achieve planning for the core operations.